AmmaarShareef/MEC-2025-Frontend/README.md

 ✅ **Test without backend:**
 - Navigate between tabs
 - Select and preview images
-- Type in the chatbot (will show error without Gemini API key)
+- Type in the chatbot (will show message if backend not running)
 - All buttons and UI elements work

 ❌ **Will show errors (but UI still works):**
 - "Submit" button - if backend not running
-- Chatbot messages - if Gemini API key not set
+- Chatbot messages - if backend not running
-- "Analyze with Gemini" - if Gemini API key not set
 - Fire map data - shows demo data if backend not running
+- GitHub file saving - if GitHub token not configured

 ## Project Structure